Basheertome/desk-keys/readme.md

 DeskKeys
 =========

-The code for my under-desk macro pad that:
+CircuitPython code for my under-desk macro pad that:
 * locks the computer
 * toggles do-not-disturb
 * toggles the camera